Daio-io/surf-cams/README.md

 # surf-cams

-An API to get WebCam feed to Beaches
+An API to get MagicSeaweed webcam feed links